From time to time, I

 At which point we discover that the patient was actually convicted, not acquitted--but doesn't know it.
 This is a very merciful society and they decided that although it was necessary to execute criminals, they could at least be spared the horror of knowing that they were about to be executed.

-the moment of death--so the sinful man who truly repents on his
+death--so the sinful man who truly repents on his deathbed ends

 Has anyone done a science fiction version of this?
 Imagine, for instance, that we can emulate a person in a computer and can upload people.
 But the emulation isn't perfect--it emulates the person as he is when uploaded but has much less ability to change thereafter than the person had before uploading.